chromium/hterm/doc/KeyboardBindings.md

 and key codes should be joined by dashes.
 An asterisk can be used to indicate that the unspecified modifiers are optional.

-A note on capitalization.
-The modifier keys must have the first letter in upper case while the rest of the word is lower case.  e.g. `Ctrl` is valid, but `ctrl`, `CTRL`, and `ctRL` are all invalid.
-For key codes, the name must be in all caps.  e.g. `A` and `TAB` are valid, but `a`, `Tab`, and `TaB` are all invalid.
+Capitalization of keys is not important.  e.g. `Ctrl`, `CTRL`, `ctrl`, and `cTRl` are all equivalent.
+This applies to modifiers and key codes.

 ### Modifiers